ericsizemore/simple_tpl/README.md

 ### Requirements

-- Simplte Template Engine works with PHP 7.0.0 or above.
+- Simple Template Engine works with PHP 7.0.0 or above.

 ### Submitting bugs and feature requests